Ellen DeGeneres: Award shows

 DeGeneres received wider exposure on November 4, 2001, when she hosted the televised broadcast of the Emmy Awards.
 Presented after two cancellations due to network concerns that a lavish ceremony following the September 11 attacks would appear insensitive, the show required a more somber tone that would also allow viewers to temporarily forget the tragedy.
 DeGeneres received several standing ovations for her performance that evening, which included the line: "What would bug the Taliban more than seeing a gay woman in a suit surrounded by Jews?"

 DeGeneres hosted the 2005 Primetime Emmy Awards ceremony held on September 18, 2005.
 This was three weeks after Hurricane Katrina, making it the second time she hosted the Emmys following a national tragedy.
 She also hosted the Grammy Awards in 1996 and in 1997.

 On September 7, 2006, DeGeneres was selected to host the 79th Academy Awards ceremony, which took place on February 25, 2007.
 This makes her the first openly gay person to have hosted the event.
 During the Awards show, DeGeneres said, "What a wonderful night, such diversity in the room, in a year when there's been so many negative things said about people's race, religion, and sexual orientation.
 And I want to put this out there: If there weren't blacks, Jews and gays, there would be no Oscars, or anyone named Oscar, when you think about that."
 Reviews of her hosting gig were positive, with one saying, "DeGeneres rocked, as she never forgot that she wasn't just there to entertain the Oscar nominees but also to tickle the audience at home."
 Regis Philbin said in an interview that "the only complaint was there's not enough Ellen."

 DeGeneres was nominated for an Emmy Award as host of the Academy Awards broadcast.
 On August 2, 2013, it was announced that DeGeneres would host the Academy Awards on March 2, 2014, for the second time.

-A selfie orchestrated by 86th Academy Awards host Ellen DeGeneres during the broadcast is the fifth-most retweeted tweet ever.
+A selfie orchestrated by 86th Academy Awards host Ellen DeGeneres during the broadcast, the "Oscars selfie", is the fifth-most retweeted tweet ever.
 DeGeneres said she wanted to homage Meryl Streep's record 17 Oscar nominations by setting a new record with her, and invited other Oscar celebrities to join them.
 The resulting photo of twelve celebrities broke the previous retweet record within forty minutes and was retweeted over 1.8 million times in the first hour.
 By the end of the ceremony it had been retweeted over 2 million times, less than 24 hours later, it had been retweeted over 2.8 million times.
 As of May 2017, it has been retweeted over 3.4 million times.
 The group selfie effort was parodied by Lego and Matt Groening with The Simpsons.
 It beat the previous record, which was held by Barack Obama, following his victory in the 2012 presidential election.

 On December 3, 2011, DeGeneres headlined the third annual "Change Begins Within" gala for the David Lynch Foundation held at the Los Angeles County Museum of Art.